pjbriggs/ansible-palfinder-galaxy/README.rst

 ========================

-``ansible`` playbook and roles for deploying BCF Galaxy instances on Scientific Linux virtual machines at the University of
+``ansible`` playbook and roles for deploying BCF Galaxy instances on virtual machines at the University of Manchester:
-Manchester:

  * ``pal_finder``: a public instance for running Pal_finder
  * ``cetus``: a local instance for teaching clinical bioinformatics
+ * ``centaurus``: a local instance for researchers

 Roles
 -----